-With more than twenty years in higher education administration, Dr. Fee has held positions in administration, advising, and program development at New York University, the School of Visual Arts, and Syracuse University.
+With twenty-five years in higher education administration, Dr. Fee has held positions in administration, advising, and program development at New York University, the School of Visual Arts, and Syracuse University.
 Prior to joining Le Moyne, he served for ten years as the Director of the Park Scholar Program at Ithaca College.

 Dr. Fee's recently completed book on Irish cinema and the fantastic is currently under review at Syracuse University Press.

 “Irish-Americanness in Late Twentieth-Century Hollywood Films,” in The Routledge History of Irish America, ed.
 Cian T. McMahon and Kathleen Costello-Sullivan (Routledge, forthcoming).

 “‘Lockdown Lovers’: The Spaces of Television’s Normal People,” in Sally Rooney: Perspectives and Approaches, ed.
 Barry Devine and Ellen Scheible (Bucknell University Press, forthcoming).

 "The Women Incarnate of Words Upon the Window Pane," in Contemporary Irish Fiction and Drama on Screen, ed.
 R. Barton Palmer and Marc C. Conner (Palgrave Macmillan, 2022).

 "'Seeing Too Much is Seeing Nothing': The Place of Fashion within the Documentary Frame" in Documenting the Visual Arts, ed.
 Roger Hallas (Routledge: London and New York, 2019), 174-188.

 "Irish Americanness in Late Twentieth-Century Hollywood Films," American Conference for Irish Studies National Conference, San Jose, California, June 2023.

 “Uncanny Maternity in Contemporary Irish Horror Films,” Society for Cinema and Media Studies, Denver, Colorado, April 2023.